 1 .
 Sick pay entitlement

 If someone is off sick they might have a right to sick pay.
-Both physical and mental health issues can count as sickness.
+Both physical and mental health problems can count as sickness.

 Check the contract